panosc-eu/spack-repo/readme.md

 that tests are not re-ran if a dependency changes, only if the package file changes.

-Workflows run in a docker container `roscarxfel/spack-repo-testenv:latest` which is covered in a different sections.
+Workflows run in a docker container `robertrosca/panosc-spack-centos7:0.16.0v1` which is explained in the [Test Environment Image](#test-environment-image) section.

 Workflows run the following commands:

 ```
-source /opt/spack/share/spack/setup-env.sh
 echo Spack version: $(spack --version)
 echo Tests for package {PACKAGE}
 spack repo add --scope=site ./
 spack install --test=root --verbose {PACKAGE}
 ```

 Currently only the tests included in the packages themselves (e.g. for a Python package, those run by `python setup.py test`) are ran.